Callie's Award Winning Buttermilk Biscuit Recipe & Techniques

 4. Make a well in the center of the dough.
 Add 3/4 cup buttermilk and combine until the dough is wet and sticky.
 Be careful not to overwork the dough.
 If more liquid is needed to absorb the flour, add the remaining buttermilk.

-5. Liberally dust the dough, rolling surface, rolling pin, and cutter with the remaining biscuit mix.
+5. Liberally dust the dough, rolling surface, rolling pin, and cutter with the remaining mix.
 Flip the dough onto a dusted surface.
 Roll the dough using a rolling pin until it is 2 inches thick.

 8. Bake for 16-18 minutes, rotating the pan halfway through.